Granular DeGroot Dynamics -- a Model for Robust Naive Learning in Social Networks: General Framework

+A dynamics induced by an $(\varepsilon,\gamma,\eta)$-robust updating rule and a set of stubborn agents and/or $\beta$-distorted monitoring is called an \emph{$(\varepsilon,\gamma,\eta)$-robust dynamics with stubborn agents and/or $\beta$-distorted monitoring}. \end{definition}

+Note that the standard DeGroot updating rule satisfies Conditions (A1) and (A2) but not (A3). } Also, note that Conditions (A2) and (A3) can only be satisfied if $\gamma\leq \varepsilon$.

-Note that, assuming undistorted monitoring, an updating rule that satisfies (A2) induces an $\varepsilon$-averaging dynamics, and an updating rule that satisfies (A3) induces a $(\gamma,\eta)$-robust dynamics.
-Also, note that Condition (A3) does not impose any condition on the initial opinions $\{A_{i,0}\}_{i\in V}$.
-Furthermore, the predicate of Condition (A3) is defined on any history in $\mathcal H$, not just those induced by some updating rule.
-We need to consider inconsistent histories due to the definitions of distorted monitoring.
-Also, note that Conditions (A2) and (A3) can only be satisfied if $\gamma\leq \varepsilon$.
+Condition (A3) does not impose any condition on the initial opinions $\{A_{i,0}\}_{i\in V}$.
+Furthermore, the predicate of Condition (A3) is defined on any history in $\mathcal H$, not just those induced by some updating rule. {

+In the general framework, it is necessary to consider such inconsistent histories since such histories that never occur may still be perceived due to distorted monitoring.

+In the special case of $\frac 1 m$-DeGroot updating rule, Condition (A3) is \emph{not} satisfies as is.
+However, for $\frac 1 m$-DeGroot, it is sufficient to consider consistent histories only, since $\frac 1 m$-DeGroot eliminates distorted monitoring.
+To this end, we introduce a weakening of the robustness definition.